openharmony/docs/en/application-dev/application-test/arkxtest-guidelines.md

 Software for writing test scripts: DevEco Studio 3.0 or later

-Hardware for running test scripts: PC connected to a OpenHarmony device, such as the RK3568 development board
+Hardware for running test scripts: PC connected to an OpenHarmony device, such as the RK3568 development board

 ### Setting Up the Environment